 England vs Wales, World Cup 2022: When is it, where is it and how to watch on TV

-After matches against Iran (November 21) and the USA (November 25), England will conclude their group-stage campaign against Wales.
+After beating 6-2 Iran and playing the USA on November 25, England will conclude their group-stage campaign against Wales.

 England will be hoping to go far into the knockout stages, having made the semi-finals of the last World Cup and the final of Euro 2020.